Man's hand holding pen above desk strewn with financial statements

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.

-Thought of the Week: Source: BLS, Department of Labor, Haver Analytics, J.P.
+Thought of the Week: Source: Bloomberg, FactSet, J.P.
 Morgan Asset Management.

 Abbreviations: Cons.
 Sent.: University of Michigan Consumer Sentiment Index; CPI: Consumer Price Index; EIA: Energy Information Agency; FHFA HPI: - Federal Housing Finance Authority House Price Index; FOMC: Federal Open Market Committee; GDP: gross domestic product; HPI: Home Price Index; HMI: Housing Market Index; ISM Mfg.